-Detroit Athletic Club stays current
+Detroit Athletic Club keeps up with times

 The Detroit Club, the downtown club for the 19th-century elite, went ignominiously to the auction block last summer.
 The University Club of Detroit, sold off to a liquor store owner, burned at 5 a.m. on June 15, 2013 and was then demolished.
 The Renaissance Club is closed.

 But the Detroit Athletic Club — glittering and dressed for the holidays — is not only surviving but thriving as its members prepare to celebrate the centennial of the Albert Kahn-designed building in April.
 With almost $50 million invested in restoration and construction over the past 15 years, and a new $20 million commitment ahead, the DAC has restored and enhanced its building, and now readies a rooftop restaurant and an atrium-enclosed entrance at the door once known, disparagingly, as the "women's entrance."

 A rule that forbade women in the main lobby, lounge and grill was lifted — temporarily — for the club's 40th anniversary party.
 But despite a history that can be marked by publicly observed gender tension, including a 1924 debate over allowing women to smoke in the club, no such temporary reprieves are required.
 Smokers aren't allowed.
 About 15 percent of the members are women.

 It took a century for the DAC to finesse a changing landscape of social distinctions to land in its current, enviable position as an elegant club that draws downtown decision-makers and suburbanites alike, maintaining its position as a center for power-brokers but shedding a reputation for old-boys-club provincialism.
 "We are a very welcoming place," says DAC president Tom Fabbri, in his holiday plaid bow-tie.

 On Friday, you could spot women huddled in a corner of the Grill Room bar, a spot that used to be famously off-limits to women, and in every dining room and corner.